bigbap/Udacity_DRL_Collab_Compet/Report.md

 ![plot](./images/training_graph.png)

 ## 3. Ideas for the Future
-- Prioritized experience replay.
-I tried implementing a prioritized experience replay but it didn't seem to be making much of difference and there was a bug that cause the agent to crash if `WEIGHT_DECAY` was set to 0.
-In the interest of time, I reverted back to a uniformnly sampled replay buffer.
-If I had more compute power, I would have spent more time on this.
 - This implementation trains a single agent to play against itself.
 I would like to try creating separate agents and training them in parallel using a single critic network for both agents.
 - Currently, rewards don't have an impact on the opposing agent.
 I believe this causes the agents to behave more cooperatively.
 I would be curious to see what would happen if rewards had an opposite effect on the opposing agent.
 So when `agent A` gets a reward `r`, `agent B` would get a reward `r * -n`, where `n` is some scaling factor.